LeaVerou/prettier-plugin-space-before-function-paren/README.md

 Current version is a proof of concept, please try it out and give feedback!

 Things not handled yet:
-- Function with type parameters (a.k.a. generic functions)
-- Computed method names (in classes and objects)
+- Computed object method names in TS